samarium-lang/Samarium/README.md

 - [DarviL82](https://github.com/DarviL82) for fixing some issues
 - [Endercheif](https://github.com/Endercheif) for making the documentation look fancy, helping with design choices, and adding partial Python Interoperability

-If you have any questions, or would like to get in touch, join the [Discord server](https://discord.gg/C8QE5tVQEq)!
+If you have any questions, or would like to get in touch, join my [Discord server](https://discord.gg/C8QE5tVQEq)!